spamdaemon/zone/README.md

 ## zone.makeZone()

-Create a new empty zone.
-This function is primarily useful for unit testing or setting up a local zone that need be shared globally.
+Create a new pristine zone.
+This function is primarily useful for unit testing or setting up a local zone that must not be shared globally.
 ```js
   var zone2 = zone.makeZone();
   zone2("mine").value('foo','bar');